Family Food on the Table

 It's actually a take on my popular one-pot vegetarian spaghetti.
 As is my one pot creamy chicken and mushroom pasta with peas.
 Cause one-pot pastas are kinda the best.

 I love making new versions too with different ingredients and add-ins.
-I just need to get better about measuring and recording them so I can share more one-pot pastas with you!
+I just need to get better about measuring and recording them as I go, so I can share more one-pot pastas with you!

 The noodles here get so uber creamy and delicious from cooking in the broth and tomatoes.
 Everything just simmers away together so that the flavors really meld.